Looking north on Citrus Avenue...

 But when?

-The bottom postcard can be dated fairly precisely by the movie headlining at the Covina.
+The middle postcard can be dated fairly precisely by the movie headlining at the Covina.
 "Happy Landing" starring Sonja Henie was in local theaters from January to March of 1938.1

-And what about the other?
-Judging by the handwriting, these postcards appear to be from the same studio, so I'm going to assume that both photos were taken the same day.
+And what about the others?
+Judging by the handwriting, these postcards appear to be from the same studio, so I'm going to assume all three photos were taken the same day.
 But let's consider other evidence.

 First of all, how do I know that's Citrus and Workman in the top photo?
 I recognize it from this scene in the Covina Valley Historical Society's "75 Years of Covina" documentary.
 As far as the date is concerned, I notice Citrus has concrete paving; that happened in 1934 after the new State Highway (today's I-10) was completed.2 If we could identify that car, though, that might pin the date down further.